[Analysis] It's time for a more geopolitical EU-Turkey cooperation

 If Libya had not collapsed politically in 2013, we would not have seen the thousands of boats trying to reach European soil, and tens of thousands of refugees drowning in the Mediterranean.

 In the cases of both Syria and Libya, a total collapse could have been avoided.
-In Syria, a no-fly-zone would have saved many lives and would have changed the course of the war.
+In Syria, a no-fly zone would have saved many lives and would have changed the course of the war.
 There would never have been the chaos we have seen and therefore no ISIS take-over of large parts of the Syrian territory.

-Libya too could have avoided violence if the political deadlock in 2013 would have been solved politically.
+Libya too could have avoided violence if the political deadlock in 2013 had been solved politically.

 Everyone who knows Libya saw the trainwreck coming and could have stopped it.
 It has not been done, mostly because of international disagreements.
 We have to learn lessons from these two conflicts if we want to avoid another refugee crisis.
 Therefore, we need to support as much as possible the current political transitional process in Libya.